 We have stopped eating bread for several years and sometimes we really miss bread.

 A year and a half ago, I bought a long-awaited bread maker. [easyazon_link asin="B0067MQM48" locale="US" new_window="default" nofollow="default" tag="fostering-20" add_to_cart="default" cloaking="default" localization="default" popups="default"]Zojirushi Bread maker[/easyazon_link] Then my son’s eczema returned!
 I was so bummed that the box and the bread maker that I have wanted for quite a while, went up into the closet!

 Every recipe in this book calls for rice flour, but my son can’t have rice.
-So I cross my fingers and modify this gluten free bread recipe: (Fortunately, it works!)
+So I cross my fingers and modify this gluten free bread recipe works and thankfully it does:

 Cafe Au Lait Gluten Free Bread Recipe

 1-1/2 cup Milk

 3 Tbsp. vegetable oil that is conducive to high heat.
 We use Coconut Oil.